 Leaning on the Fourth Wall: All of the things Greg's dad is taught about background characters in "Let's Get Jaggy With it" are used or made fun of by the actual background characters on the show, including a rule that states that actors can't be paid speaking role wages if more than six people say the same words together.

 Line-of-Sight Name: Exaggerated.
 Greg is pressured by his family and a group therapist to explain why he hates Jimmy and Christine so much, so he makes up a story about how he was bullied at summer camp, all from things in the therapist's office.

 Lost Love Montage: It became a running joke to feature Greg flashing back to some character he became friends with but lost like they were an ex-girlfriend.
 Common activities included doing each other's hair, riding Razor scooters, playing checkers, and playing guitar with Chicago's "Hard Habit to Break" playing throughout.

 Obnoxious In-Laws: For Greg, it's Kim and Christine's father, Don.
 For Jimmy, it's their mother, Jenny.
 For Kim, it's Greg's mother, Natalie.
-So, when you think about it, Christine is the only one of the four main characters who doesn't have any problems with neither her father-in-law nor her mother-in-law.
+So, when you think about it, Christine is the only one of the four main characters who doesn't have any problems with either her father-in-law or her mother-in-law.

 Of course, the series itself is built on this trope - with a number of plots built around disagreements between brothers-in-law Greg and Jimmy.